ariqbanihardi/PAMANKAMI-MSMEsCyberSecurityAssessment/README.md

-# SME Cyber Security Capability Assessment
+# SMEs Cyber Security Capability Assessment

 This is a static web app for assessing SME cyber security capability using BSSN's **PAMAN KAMI untuk UKM Versi 2.0** guide.